-SAM, maintained by the Department of Defense, is the primary repository for contractor information required to conduct business with NASA.
+SAM, maintained by the General Services Administration, is the primary repository for contractor information required to conduct business with NASA.
 To be registered in SAM, all mandatory information, including the Unique Entity Identifier (UEI) and a Commercial and Government Entity (CAGE) code, must be validated in SAM.
-Note: It is recommended to list Purpose of Registration as "All Awards" on your SAM Registration.
+Note: It is recommended to list the Purpose of Registration as "All Awards" on your SAM Registration.